-From Michael Graehler, Chair of the UK College of Engineering Young Alumni Philanthropy Council:
+From Amna Al-Jumaily, Chair of the UK College of Engineering Young Alumni Philanthropy Council:

 Join your fellow young alumni to make a difference in the College and build your engineering network!
 By joining this Council, you can connect with the College’s top alumni leaders on the Dean’s Advisory Council and the Philanthropy Committee.
 You will also get an opportunity to mentor current engineering students, serve as an alumni ambassador, and network with other young engineering professionals.